akeneo/pim-api-docs/content/app-portal/app-security-requirements.md

 To ensure the compliance with the different subjects aforementionned, Akeneo will perform security tests prior to your App publication.
 - You must provide your App source code to Akeneo
-    - The source code **MUST** be provided as a .zip archive.
+    - The source code **MUST** be provided as a .zip archive, under the format <name_of_your_app>.zip.
-    - You can also give access to your Source Version Control tool to your Akeneo contact
+    - You can also give access to your Source Version Control tool to your Akeneo contact.
-- Akeneo will perform security tests on your source code based on the requirements presented on this page
+- Akeneo will perform security tests on your source code based on the requirements presented on this page.
-- You will then be contacted to discuss the results of the tests
+- You will then be contacted to discuss the results of the tests.

 ### Confidentiality